 - Feeling tired all the time (fatigue)

-Keep in mind that these are not all of the side effects that people have had, just some of the more common ones.
-Some of these drugs also affect the heart and interact with other drugs and even foods.
-Each drug has different effects.
-To find out more about the drug you are taking call us or see our online Guide to Cancer Drugs.
+Keep in mind that these are not all of the side effects that people have, just some of the more common ones.
+Each drug can have different effects.
+To find out more about a drug you are taking, call us at 1-800-227-2345.

 Your health care team will watch you closely during treatment and will check you often.
 Side effects can and should be treated as early as possible.
 It’s important that you tell your health care team about any changes in how you feel or anything you notice that’s new or unusual.
 Tell them right away so they can treat any problems and try to keep them from getting worse.